 - Mask Fit: Masks and face coverings should be designed to fit snugly over your mouth and nose.
 To get the best fit, take measurements from the bridge of your nose to the bottom tip of your chin.
 The mask should eliminate air gaps and offer a seal.
 When masks are combined with Ear Savers they enable people to adjust the fit behind the ears with a tighter seal for longer comfort.

-- Mask Filtration: For 3-Layer sewn or couture masks, look for masks with 3-Layers.
+- Mask Filtration: For 3-Layer sewn masks, look for masks with 3-Layers of tightly woven materials.
 If you can see through the mask it does not offer enough protection.
 3-Layers of materials like 100% Cotton and 100% Eucalyptus Lyocell provide up to 75% filtration.
 When combined with a pocket for MERV-13 or PM2.5 Filter, the filtration increases (see 3-layer testing below).
 For 3D Printed respirator masks like the Breathe3D mask that use antimicrobial filaments and MERV-13 and above Filters can provide up to 95% filtration when properly fitted.

 - Mask Reusability & Sustainability: According to the world economic forum: Coronavirus waste has become a new form of pollution as single-use personal protective equipment (PPE) floods our ocean.
 Disposable medical masks are creating dangerous medical wastes in our communities on land and in waterways and oceans.
 Reusable masks made of 100% Cotton, Eucalyptus Lyocell and Antimicrobial filaments provide a sustainable solution to reduce the dangerous medical pollution.